PLEASE BE IN TOUCH!

 The first members of Sarasota Golf Club read like a who’s who of prominent early Sarasotans: early politicians Hugh BrowningHarry Higel and, of course, John Hamilton Gillespie; physicians Jack and Joseph Halton; landowners Owen BurnsRalph CaplesHonore Palmer and J.H.
 Lord.
 The club drew up by-laws for the organization and rules for playing golf on the course.
 To play golf for the winter season cost $10.
 For those who did not want to commit to an entire season, the fee structure was $5 for one month, $2 for one week and 50 cents for a day.
 Although Gillespie encouraged everyone to play, the course was rarely crowded.

-Over the years, John Hamilton Gillespie was commissioned to design and build six other Florida courses and one in Havana, Cuba.
-He was one of Florida's championship golfers and an authority on the sport.
+Over the years, John Hamilton Gillespie was commissioned by railroad, steamship and hotel magnate Henry Bradley Plant to design and build six other Florida courses and one in Havana, Cuba.
+He managed Florida’s early professional golf tour, and was published as an authority on the sport.

 John Hamilton Gillespie never stopped in his campaign to promote the game of golf.
 In a 1921 newspaper article, he wrote about how golf barely existed in the state at the turn of the 20th century.
-He said "there was no East Coast golf in Florida then, the Jacksonville Country Club being in its infancy, and, to the credit for making golf well and favorably known in Florida and in the southern state.
+He said “there was no East Coast golf in Florida then, the Jacksonville Country Club being in its infancy, and, to the credit for making golf well and favorably known in Florida and in the southern state.
 Tampa for a long time did not take to the game, although Mr. Plant spent considerable money on an endeavor to foster the game.
-It was not until Bellaire [Country Club] became famous as a golf course [Designed by Donald Ross] that Tampa woke up and took notice."
+It was not until Bellaire became famous as a [Donald Ross designed] golf course that Tampa woke up and took notice.”

 Although John Hamilton Gillespie knew that the game would grow in popularity, it was not until the Florida Land Boom of the mid-1920s that it became a popular sport, with two new courses built in Sarasota during the boom.